 And pride because we’re simply too proud to accept the fact that this is an area of our lives that can be learned and developed and not just something we should intuitively grasp.

-I know plenty of people who suffer from pride and yet still unable to hold a decent relationship.
-I can also point to a few areas of my life where i’ve also suffered from it, but have been willing to accept that this is something that I should develop if i’m to see positive changes in my life.
+I know plenty of people who suffer from pride and yet are still unable to hold a decent relationship.
+I can also point to a few areas of my life where I’ve also suffered from it, but have been willing to accept that this is something that I should develop if I’m to see positive changes in my life.

 1) Your partner and the people around you see it as weird – When you’re learning the correct way of doing anything, it becomes a given that you must first become conscious of where you’re going wrong so that you can eventually ‘unlearn’ the bad habits you’ve built up over time so that you can develop behavioral habits that are more inline towards what is correct in the relationship.
 But the issue with that is you’re no longer yourself and your partner and the people around you start to see you as insecure and dishonest.

-2) People will deject and disagree with what you’re doing – Because of the common belief that relationships should be natural (and it should) it simply goes beyond anyone’s comprehension to accept the fact that you’re actually consciously trying to learn and improve the state of what you’re trying to do with your relationships.
+2) People will deject and disagree with what you’re doing – Because of the common belief that relationships should be natural (and they should), it simply goes beyond anyone’s comprehension to accept the fact that you’re actually consciously trying to learn and improve the state of what you’re trying to do with your relationships.